 "Weighing yourself can drive you crazy.
 Our intake of food and drink makes it so that our bodies fluctuate throughout the day.
 If you weigh yourself in the morning, it may read something different than at night.
 So why do it?
 It's difficult to gauge what that number really means, anyway.
 Muscle weighs more than fat, after all.
 It Will make you feel bad if the number is higher than you expected it to be—and feeling bad is a waste of your time.

 "The last time I allowed myself to indulge—in this case, that means I kept a scale in my bathroom—I'd weigh myself compulsively every day.
 I don't mean I'd use it once in the morning and forget about it for the rest of the day.
 Instead, I'd punish myself by stepping on that scale at least three times a day and feel shamefully guilty each time.
 Sure, if the number was lower than I expected, I'd engage in a tiny and short-lived celebration—one that ultimately meant nothing as part of the larger picture (the way I feel about my body, the difficult task of getting dressed when I don't feel I look my best, etc.).

 "The thing is, I'm recovering from an eating disorder.
-I say 'recovering,' in the present tense, because I don't ever feel like issues with weight won't be, in some way, a part of my reality.
-Now, I practice acceptance and know how to parse through those thoughts and feel ok anyway.
+I say 'recovering,' in the present tense because I don't ever feel like issues with weight won't be, in some way, a part of my reality.
+Now I practice acceptance and know how to parse through those thoughts and feel ok anyway.
 I am better off than I've ever been, but still, I have triggers and setbacks like anyone else.
-I'd rather feel joy when I feel good than stay up nights worried about what the scale says.
+I'd rather feel joy when I feel good than staying up nights worrying about what the scale says.
 I'd rather eat Chinese food without fear of consequence.